jim-easterbrook/Photini/README.md

 Warning
 -------

-This program is currently at an early stage of development, but like all software it has bugs.
+This program is currently at an early stage of development, but it is already usable.
+However, like all other software, it has bugs.
 Before using it be sure to back up all your photographs (you do this anyway, right?) as I can't guarantee you won't accidentally damage them.

 Legalese
 --------